night0721/ace/README.md

 Contributions are welcomed, feel free to open a pull request.

 # License
-This project is licensed under the BSD-3-Clause License.
+This project is licensed under the GNU Public License v3.0.
 See [LICENSE](https://github.com/night0721/ace/blob/master/LICENSE) for more information.